How to Plan a Trip to Rakahanga

 See more typical Cook Islands experiences in the 101 Best Things to Do in the Cook Islands: The Ultimate List.

-Like many Polynesian legends, it is told by the local people that Rakahanga was fished from the sea.
-The haul broke into two pieces, Rakahanga and Manihiki.
+Like many Polynesian legends, it is said that Rakahanga was fished from the sea by the local people.
+The island broke into two pieces, Rakahanga and Manihiki.

 European Discovery